kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/transaction/transaction.md

 ```javascript
 caver.klay.call(callObject [, defaultBlock] [, callback])
 ```
-Executes a message call transaction, which is directly executed in the Klaytn Virtual Machine of the node, but never mined into the blockchain.
+Executes a message call transaction, which is directly executed in the Kaia Virtual Machine of the node, but never mined into the blockchain.

 **Parameters**